v-gajjar/NotesApp/README.md

 There are currently no environment variables used within any unit tests.

 ## Spring profiles
 The spring profiles for unit tests has been assigned as "development".
-This is set in the application-unit-test.properties file
+This is set in the application-unit-test.properties file.

 | File Name | Location |
 | :--- | :--- |